Reduced by 300 Times: New Technology for Manufacturing Quantum Systems on a Chip Appears in Russia

 Specialists from Bauman Moscow State Technical University and FSUE VNIIA named after N.L.
 Dukhov have created a technology for manufacturing quantum systems on a chip.
-Thanks to it, scientists have developed and assembled an ultra-compact broadband parametric cryoamplifier for fast and high-precision reading of the states of multi-qubit quantum coprocessors.
+Thanks to it, scientists have developed and assembled an ultra-compact broadband parametric cryoamplifier for fast and highly accurate reading of the states of multi-qubit quantum coprocessors.
 It is more than 300 times smaller than similar devices of the previous generation.

-Our technology of quantum systems on a chip is a complex of our own design methodology, development of new materials (dielectrics with ultra-low losses), quantum element base, its production technology and methods of experimental characterization at cryogenic temperatures.
+Our quantum system-on-a-chip technology is a complex of our own design methodology, the development of new materials (dielectrics with ultra-low losses), a quantum component base, its production technology, and methods of experimental characterization at cryogenic temperatures.
 The design of the new cryoamplifier chip is noticeably different from world analogues.
 We use a design consisting only of microscopic elements, such as plane-parallel capacitors and planar inductors.
-To form them, we carefully worked out each technological operation.
+To form them, we worked out each technological operation in detail.
 As a result, we significantly reduced the dielectric losses of the material and brought them to the same level as the leading leaders in this field.

 Daria Moskaleva, one of the developers, a researcher at SEC FMN